A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Abstract

 \section{Abstract}

-The robust balancing capability of humanoid robots against disturbances has been considered as one of the crucial requirements for their practical mobility in real-world environments.
-In particular, many studies have been devoted to the efficient implementation of the three balance strategies, inspired by human balance strategies involving ankle, hip, and stepping strategies, to endow humanoid robots with human-level balancing capability.
-In this paper, a robust balance control framework for humanoid robots is proposed.
-Firstly, a novel Model Predictive Control (MPC) framework is proposed for Capture Point (CP) tracking control, enabling the integration of ankle, hip, and stepping strategies within a single framework.
-Additionally, a variable weighting method is introduced that adjusts the weighting parameters of the Centroidal Angular Momentum (CAM) damping control over the time horizon of MPC to improve the balancing performance.
+The robust balancing capability of humanoids is essential for mobility in real environments.
+Many studies focus on implementing human-inspired ankle, hip, and stepping strategies to achieve human-level balance.
+In this paper, a robust balance control framework for humanoids is proposed.
+Firstly, a Model Predictive Control (MPC) framework is proposed for Capture Point (CP) tracking control, enabling the integration of ankle, hip, and stepping strategies within a single framework.
+Additionally, a variable weighting method is introduced that adjusts the weighting parameters of the Centroidal Angular Momentum damping control.
 Secondly, a hierarchical structure of the MPC and a stepping controller was proposed, allowing for the step time optimization.
-The robust balancing performance of the proposed method is validated through extensive simulations and real robot experiments.
-Furthermore, a superior balancing performance is demonstrated, particularly in the presence of disturbances, compared to a state-of-the-art Quadratic Programming (QP)-based CP controller that employs the ankle, hip, and stepping strategies.
-The supplementary video is available at https://youtu.be/CrD75UbYzdc
+The robust balancing performance of the proposed method is validated through simulations and real robot experiments.
+Furthermore, a superior balancing performance is demonstrated compared to a state-of-the-art Quadratic Programming-based CP controller that employs the ankle, hip, and stepping strategies.